Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: Detailed Method

 is paired with two lookup tables,

 which implement a deterministic one-to-one mapping between tokenizer IDs and dictionary rows.
 These components are cached and used identically across all random-embedding text encoder variants.

-\textbf{RandomEmbeddingEncoder without Positional Encoding.} The first baseline, replaces the T5 encoder with a simple embedding lookup layer.
+\textbf{RandomEmbeddingEncoder without Positional Encoding (RTE without pos).} The first and simplest baseline, replaces the T5 encoder with a simple embedding lookup layer.
 Given token IDs $x \in \mathbb{N}^{L}$, we map each ID to its dictionary index and retrieve the corresponding embedding:

 No positional encodings or contextualization are applied; each token is represented by an independent random vector.
 The resulting embedding tensor has shape $L \times D$ and is used in place of T5 features.